unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ### America's Trade Balance Dataset
 -----------------------------------

-Let's take a look at dataset on America's trade balance from [census.gov](https://www.census.gov/).
+Let's take a look at a dataset on America's trade balance from [census.gov](https://www.census.gov/).

 This dataset can be found here: https://www.census.gov/foreign-trade/balance/index.html.